ieeevr/2021/attend/virbela-instructions/index.md

         <h3>Installing on Mac OSX</h3>

         <p>
-            After downloading the virtual campus, double click the dmg file and then drag the VirBELA icon into the Applications folder.
-When opening VirBELA for the first time, the system will ask you if you are sure you want to open it.
+            After downloading the virtual campus, double click the dmg file and then drag the Virbela icon into the Applications folder.
+When opening Virbela for the first time, the system will ask you if you are sure you want to open it.
 Click “Open”.
         </p>

     </div>

     <div>

-        <h2>Configuring VirBELA</h2>
+        <h2>Configuring Virbela</h2>

         <p>
             Once you open the iLRN Virtual Campus application, it will download and install the virtual assets for IEEE VR 2021.
 This may take a while for the first time.